influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/administration/config.md

 ### `max-concurrent-compactions = 0`

 The maximum number of concurrent full and level [compactions](/influxdb/v1.6/concepts/storage_engine/#compactions) that can run at one time.
-A value of `0` results in `runtime.GOMAXPROCS(0)` used at runtime -- which means use all processors.
+A value of `0` results in `runtime.GOMAXPROCS(0)` being used at runtime — all processors are available.
+If explicitly set, the number of cores used for compaction is limited to the specified value.
 This setting does not apply to cache snapshotting.

 Environment variable: `INFLUXDB_DATA_MAX_CONCURRENT_COMPACTIONS`